spack/spack-tutorial/tutorial_configuration.rst

    ...

-This new compiler also works on Fortran codes:
+This new compiler also works on Fortran codes.
+We'll show it by compiling a small package using as a build dependency ``cmake%gcc@7.4.0`` since it is already available in our binary cache:

 .. code-block:: console

+   $ spack install cmake %gcc@7.4.0
+   ...
-   $ spack install --no-cache cfitsio~bzip2 %clang@6.0.0-gfortran
+   $ spack install --no-cache json-fortran %clang@6.0.0-gfortran ^cmake%gcc@7.4.0
    ...